Ryuker/webtube/notes/webtube-notes.md

 ! - The above still has a UX oversight when you resize the window
   - all the elements should show when we hit md or above screen size apart from the mobile only icons

+# 11. Video Card Container Grid Layout
+## Container grid for the cards
+  - added grid styling to the container div for the video cards and categories
+## Categories